ivanov-gv/zpcg/docs/1-the-problem-overview.md

 The aim is to conveniently look up the timetable on mobile devices with these constraints in mind:

 - Zero operational cost target.
-The service must be sustainable on a personal budget indefinitely, meaning infrastructure costs should be negligible at the expected traffic volume (~200 requests/month).
+The service must be sustainable on a personal budget indefinitely, meaning infrastructure costs should be negligible at the expected traffic volume (~600 requests/month).
 - Zero maintenance burden.
 No databases to manage, no caches to invalidate, no background jobs to monitor.
-Every moving part is a liability at this scale.
 - No control over the data source.
 The upstream ZPCG website is scraped, not integrated via API.
-The timetable changes seasonally and without notice.
+The timetable changes seasonally, only 3 times a year, which makes possible to save it once and serve year-round.

 What is explicitly out of scope: